Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

 Based on this test, the following procedure for estimating the MEV is proposed: First, we consider the complete set of indices $\mathcal{L} = \{1, \ldots, M\}$ and select an index that corresponds to a variable with the value of the ME: $i^* \in \{i \mid \hat{\mu}_{i} = \max_j \hat{\mu}_{j}\}$.
 Second, we test for all $i \in \mathcal{L}$ the $H_0$: $\mu_i \geq \mu_{i^*}$.
 If $H_0$ is rejected for some $i'$, we assert $\mu_{i'} < \mu_{i^*}$ and remove variable index $i'$ from the index set: $\mathcal{L} \leftarrow \mathcal{L} \char`\\ \{i'\}$.
 Third, we average the remaining $\{\hat{\mu}_i \mid i \in \mathcal{L}\}$.
 Compactly written:

-where $\mathcal{I}(\cdot)$ is the indicator function.
+\rdd{and} $\mathcal{I}(\cdot)$ is the indicator function.
 We refer to (\ref{eq:T-Estimator}) as \emph{T-Estimator} (TE).
 In simple words: TE averages the means of all variables, which are statistically not smaller than the one of the ME.
 Consequently, the selection is a binary decision of rejection or non-rejection of the underlying hypothesis.
 A key aspect of the TE is the consideration of the values of the sample means together with their uncertainties, expressed by variances.
-Asymptotically, meaning $|S_i| \rightarrow \infty$ for $i = 1,\ldots,M$, the TE follows a normal distribution since it is an average of asymptotically normal distributed variables.
+Asymptotically, \rd{when} $|S_i| \rightarrow \infty$ for $i = 1,\ldots,M$, the TE follows a normal distribution since it is an average of asymptotically \rd{normally} distributed variables.